FabrizioBrancati/Queuer/README.md

 ```

 ### Semaphore
-A `Semaphore` is a struct that uses the GDC's `DispatchSemaphore` to create a semaphore on the function and wait until it finish its job.<br>
+A `Semaphore` is a struct that uses the GCD's `DispatchSemaphore` to create a semaphore on the function and wait until it finish its job.<br>
 I recommend you to use a `defer { semaphore.continue() }` right after the `Semaphore` creation and `wait()` call.

 ```swift